norvig/paip-lisp/docs/chapter1.md

 > 1 EXIT FIRST-NAME: JOHN)
 > OHN

-When f i rst - name is called, the definition is entered with the single argument, name, taking on the value (JOHN Q PUBLIC).
+When first - name is called, the definition is entered with the single argument, name, taking on the value (JOHN Q PUBLIC).
 The value returned is JOHN.
 Trace prints two lines indicating entry and exit from the function, and then Lisp, as usual, prints the final result, JOHN.

 The next example is more complicated.
-The function f i rst-name is used four times.
+The function first-name is used four times.
 First, it is entered with name bound to (Madam Major General Paula Jones).
-The first element of this list is Madam, and since this is a member of the list of titles, the result is computed by calling f i rst-name again on the rest of the name—(Major General Paula Jones).
-This process repeats two more times, and we finally enter f i rst - name with name bound to (Paul a Jones).
-Since Pa ul a is not a title, it becomes the result of this call to f i rst - name, and thus the result of all four calls, as trace shows.
+The first element of this list is Madam, and since this is a member of the list of titles, the result is computed by calling first-name again on the rest of the name—(Major General Paula Jones).
+This process repeats two more times, and we finally enter first - name with name bound to (Paul a Jones).
+Since Pa ul a is not a title, it becomes the result of this call to first - name, and thus the result of all four calls, as trace shows.
-Once we are happy with the workings of f i rst - name, the special form unt race turns off tracing.
+Once we are happy with the workings of first - name, the special form unt race turns off tracing.

 > (first-name '(Madam Major General Paula Jones)) =^